drguthals/MakeYourMark/README.md

 Then, get started with your tour of the code:
 1. Fork the [MakeYourMark repository](https://github.com/drguthals/MakeYourMark) on GitHub
 2. Clone it to your local computer
-3. Open it in Visual Studio Code
-4. In the File Explore, find the `Getting-Started` tour and click the play button to start the tour:
+3. Open it in Visual Studio Code and In the File Explore, find the `Getting-Started` tour and click the play button to start the tour:
 ![Screenshot of how to start a CodeTour in Visual Studio Code](/docs/media/start-tour-markup.png)

 Happy Coding!